kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

 .. code-block:: text

-  name:"John"
-  surname:"Doe"
-  iAmNull:null
+  name: "John"
+  surname: "Doe"
+  iAmNull: null

+We've seen that property values of object keys can be set using backticks, and it is also possible to wrap a whole JSON object in backticks.
-Is also possible to wrap the whole expression in backtick.
-The output will be the same:
+The output will be the same as this:

 .. code-block:: json
   `{